hytting/Product-defect/Demo/README.md

 ```bash
 python Demo_Shap.py
 ```

-3.The script will ask whether the input is a single report or a batch of reports.
+3. The script will ask whether the input is a single report or a batch of reports.
 Enter <T> for single or <F> for batch:
 <img width="866" alt="image" src="https://github.com/hytting/Product-defect/assets/93244335/cfb4a6a0-1e98-4cc1-bf8c-3d1f7ab9ca20">